 Before and after the survey the measurement apparatus was check calibrated using a sound level calibrator where appropriate.
 Instruments were calibrated on each interim visit and any drift noted.
+All calibration drifts were less than 0.5 dB(A).
 Relevant calibration certificates are presented in Appendix 11-2.

-Rainfall was monitored and logged using a Texas Instruments TR-525 console and a data logger that was installed on-site for the duration of the surveys.
-This allows for the identification of periods of rain fall to allow for the removal sample periods affect by rainfall from the noise monitoring data sets in line with best practice when calculating the prevailing background noise levels.
+Rainfall was monitored and logged using a 'Theodor Friedrichs 7041.00' tipping bucket rain gauge which was installed on the on-site meteorological mast.
+This allows for the identification of periods of rain fall to allow for the removal of sample periods affected by rainfall from the noise monitoring data sets in line with best practice when calculating the prevailing background noise levels.

-Wind data was measured at a temporary meteorological mast located within the site of the Proposed Development and was supplied to AWN for data analysis.
+Wind data was measured at a meteorological mast and by a LIDAR device located within the site of the Proposed Development and was supplied to AWN for data analysis.